JonathanWenger/my_website/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Recent Publications"
+title = "Publications"
-subtitle = ""
+subtitle = "Recent Preprints and Papers"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.